Ending your Tenancy

 You must tell utility companies that you are leaving and you should make a note of all meter readings before you return the keys.
 Return the Virgin Media decoder and remote control handset to Virgin Media.

 Please tell the Post Office you are moving and arrange to have your mail forwarded to your new address.
-You will not be able to borrow the keys once you have moved out.
+You cannot borrow the keys once you have moved out.

-On the last day of your tenancy, please hand all keys and electronic fobs (if provided) (front, rear, garage, storage and shed door) back to the Customer Service Centre by 12pm on the next working day after your tenancy ends (unless this a Saturday, Sunday or bank holiday).
+On the last day of your tenancy, please hand all keys and electronic fobs (if provided) (front, rear, garage, storage and shed door) back to the Customer Service Centre by 12pm on the next working day after your tenancy ends (unless this is a Saturday, Sunday or bank holiday).
 You will be given a receipt for the keys.
 If you have a Community Care alarm handset please leave it in the property.
 If we do not receive your keys and fobs on time, you will continue to be responsible for paying the rent and charges for the property.
 You will also have to pay for any damage caused if you leave the property unsecured.

 After you leave

 After you have returned the keys, the council will conduct a post-inspection of your property.
 This is to make sure of the following:

 - You have carried out, to a satisfactory standard, the work you were asked to do.